- Great Teachers

 Student Success.
 Nothing Less.

+BPE's mission is to drive exceptional outcomes for all students by developing great teachers and great schools.
 For three decades, BPE (formerly the Boston Plan for Excellence) has devised solutions to the toughest challenges faced by Boston’s students and teachers by weaving together expertise in teacher training and school development.
 We believe ambitious teaching (which we define as instruction that consistently engages all students in rigorous content) requires not only effective teachers, but also systems that support great teaching and methods for continuous improvement.
 We have prepared over 500 teachers for Boston's public schools through the nationally recognized and replicated Boston Teacher Residency program.
 And we have pioneered scalable, cutting edge data tools and whole school improvement strategies.
-Today, we are redesigning schooling for students and teachers by creating neighborhood-based Teaching Academies, which are in-district, PreK-12 schools which provide a world-class education for all students while preparing outstanding new teachers for the Boston Public Schools.
-We launched our first Teaching Academy, the Dudley Street Neighborhood Charter School, in 2012.
-In 2013, we created the Dudley Promise Corps to leverage the power of national service to expand learning time, engage families, and provide extra support to students in the Dudley neighborhood.
+Today, we are redesigning schooling for students and teachers by creating neighborhood-based Teaching Academies, schools which provide a world-class education for all students while preparing outstanding new teachers for the Boston Public Schools.
+We launched our first Teaching Academy, the Dudley Street Neighborhood Charter School, in 2012, and will operate our second, the Dearborn STEM Academy, beginning in July 2015.
+In 2013, we created the Dudley Promise Corps to further leverage the power of national service to provide high-quality extended learning time and academic support to students in the Dudley neighborhood.